Are you available for commission by companies and magazines?

 How do I get started in the illustration world?

 I invest a lot of time drawing.
 Make sure you practice a lot and be patient.
-I work as a sessional teacher at Canterbury Christchurch University to make a living next to illustrating for clients.
+I work as a sessional teacher at Canterbury Christ Church University to make a living alongside my design and illustration business.
 I recently scaled down my hours at the university to focus on freelance work full time, but it’s hard work.
-I live very simple to keep my overhead low so I can dedicate my time to this job.
+I live very simply to keep my overheads low so I can dedicate my time to this job.

 Make a lot of work, create a portfolio, stay focused, work even harder, and make sure you have a website.

-I’d like to get a cuppa with you to discuss my project/my portfolio/my illustration career.
+I’d like to have a cuppa with you to discuss my project/my portfolio/my illustration career.

-Unfortunately I don’t do guidance projects or portfolio reviews in my spare time, as I would love to spend more time with my friends and family.
+Unfortunately, I don’t offer guidance projects or portfolio reviews in my spare time, as I love to spend that time with my friends and family.

-At the moment I love Winsor&Newton, both watercolours and gouache, and I use many different branded pencils!
+At the moment I love Winsor & Newton, for both watercolours and gouache, and I use many different branded pencils!

 Who are your favourite artists / designers?